oroinc/documentation/commerce/admin_guide/landing_commerce/taxation/taxes/tax_calculation.rst

      .. comment See `Integration with external tax management systems </user-guide/taxes/index#integration-with-external-tax-management-systems>`_ for more information.

 - Apply taxes per single item in the purchase order or per total for the requested amount of the items of same kind.
-This may minimize roundoff accumulated error and guard you and your customers from over or under paying.
+This may minimize roundoff accumulated error and guard you and your customers against over or under paying.

 - Configure how OroCommerce selects the core jurisdiction for which tax rules should be applied in a purchase order tax calculation.
 Tax jurisdiction may be defined by either shipping origin, billing address or shipping destination.